ajzo90/ajzo90/README.md

 * The Alias Method for Sampling from Discrete Distribution http://pandasthumb.org/archives/2012/08/lab-notes-the-a.html

 Other interests of mine includes startups, open source, building global remote teams, tech & science, chess, running marathons and mentoring.

+Do you have overlapping experience or interests, don't hesitate to ping me here or https://www.linkedin.com/in/christianpersson-/?locale=en_US

+I am also hiring developers to my company, Infobaleen.